achyut02/Ai-Placement-Tracker/README.md

 ## 📌 Overview

-Brief description of your project.
-Example:

-> The AI Interview Agent is a smart mock interview platform that uses AI (GPT + Video/Voice analysis) to simulate real technical and HR interviews.
+ The AI Interview Agent is a smart mock interview platform that uses AI (GPT + Video/Voice analysis) to simulate real technical and HR interviews.
 It provides adaptive questioning, instant feedback, and personalized suggestions to help students prepare for placements.

 ## 🎯 Features